NewRedRoses/TicTacToe/README.md

 - [ ] **Optional**: Basically add "AI" functionality.
   - [ ] Add functionality to make the CPU make a random but legal move.
   - [ ] Make the CPU player smarter (or unbeatable) by using [the minimax algorithm](https://en.wikipedia.org/wiki/Minimax).
 Feel free to google.

+# Credits
+I plan on using [Ankit Tilwani's TIC TAC TOE - UI Kit](https://www.figma.com/community/file/1198263701033771263/tic-tac-toe-ui-kit) for the UI among other things.